dreamcatcher-tech/network/Inbox/2025-08-04 2013 self sovereign s3.md

 basically brings all the benefits of the dark edge service to a plain application interfact that everyone understands.

 the client would make connections to multiple consensus nodes, so that it had in built resilience.

+provide a sharding key, where we can map parts of a key to a dedicated chain, to avoid overloading a central chain.

+web browser clients can download urls, and we provide services that map this to the right chain and retrieve from it.
+Web clients can have multiple connections to these url provider services, for resilience.

+Web clients can also resolve down to a hash, and then fetch the hash from whatever bucket can be found.